fredhohman/atlas-algorithm/README.md

 ## Usage

 We first convert a plain text edge list file to a `.bin` to use for algorithm.
-Input text files should be comma (or tab) separated where each row contains a `source` and `target` (these must be numbesr).
+Input text files should be comma (or tab) separated where each row contains a `source` and `target` (these must be numbers).
 For example, a graph with three edges would look like:

 ```
 1, 2